Zero to Fantasy Hero: AFC players who will become weekly contributors in 2017

 The 2017 NFL Draft and Free Agency have maligned many a veteran player, but all is not doom and gloom for guys who have been in the league for awhile without major roles.
 The moves made this offseason have opened up windows of opportunity for more than a few guys that you need to think long and hard about in your fantasy drafts this year.
 These are some of my favorites in the AFC:

 Corey Brown WR, Buffalo Bills: Brown has existed in relative obscurity during his three previous seasons in the league, outside of a pedestrian 447 yd, 4 TD campaign during Carolina’s ill-fated Super Bowl run in 2015.
-Now the third WR in Buffalo, Davis has a real chance to make a name for himself, as Sammy Watkins and now Zay Jones (knee sprain in OTAs) have shown themselves to be somewhat susceptible to leg injuries.
+Now the third WR in Buffalo, Brown has a real chance to make a name for himself, as Sammy Watkins and now Zay Jones (knee sprain in OTAs) have shown themselves to be somewhat susceptible to leg injuries.

 Mike Gillislee RB, New England Patriots: Gillislee raised many an eyebrow with his 8 TD 2016 season as the backup to LeSean McCoy in Buffalo.
 He should have an expanded role as the “big” back in New England, filling the shoes of battering ram LaGarrette Blount.
 Nothing is ever certain in a Patriots backfield, but Gillislee should at minimum be the go-to in goal line situations.